Currituck Station will include retail and residential, similar to Birkdale Village in Huntersville, NC - Photo: Kimley-Horn

 Property that spent centuries as farmland will become something brand new, and literally pave the way to the next chapter for Currituck County.

-The Currituck Station Mega-Site, is a long-term economic development plan by Currituck County to attract residential and commercial opportunities.
+Currituck Station, is a long-term economic development plan by Currituck County to attract residential and commercial opportunities.
 The site is adjacent to the border with Virginia and located on the western side of North Carolina 168/Caratoke Highway.

 This is a big deal for the county and the region.
 It’s a signal to the world that Currituck County is growing, ready for opportunity and open for business.